Rc Circuit Cut Off Frequency

 RC Circuit as a High-Pass Filter

 By reversing the arrangement, placing the capacitor before the resistor, the RC circuit can function as a high-pass filter.
 In this configuration, low-frequency signals are significantly attenuated, while high-frequency signals are allowed to pass through.
-The cut-off frequency calculation remains the same, but the frequency response is inverted.
+On the flip side, the cut-off frequency calculation remains the same, but the frequency response is inverted.
 Below the cut-off frequency, the attenuation is significant, while above the cut-off frequency, the output voltage approaches the input voltage.
 The roll-off characteristic remains the same -20dB/decade.

 Applications of RC Circuits and Cut-off Frequency